absmach/supermq-docs/docs/messaging.md

 VerneMQ is designed from the ground up to work as a distributed message broker, ensuring continued operation even in the event of node or network failures.
 It can easily scale both horizontally and vertically to handle large numbers of concurrent clients.

-VerneMQ uses a masterless clustering technology, which means there are no special nodes like masters or slaves to consider when adding or removing nodes, making cluster operation safe and simple.
+VerneMQ uses a master-less clustering technology, which means there are no special nodes like masters or slaves to consider when adding or removing nodes, making cluster operation safe and simple.
 This allows MQTT clients to connect to any cluster node and receive messages from any other node.
 However, it acknowledges the challenges of fulfilling MQTT specification guarantees in a distributed environment, particularly during network partitions.

 ## Message Broker